 The key to being able to give peers feedback (to give anyone feedback) is to agree that doing so is not only acceptable but expected.
 Before agreeing to give and receive feedback, peers need to set clear expectations of how they’ll work together and treat each other.

-Telling people how you want them to behave is always easier than correcting a behavior.
+Telling people how you want to work with them is always easier than asking someone to change their behavior.
 But it often just doesn’t occur to us to tell our peers what we want and need from them.
 We’re busy.
 They’re busy.
 And don’t they already know what courteous workplace behavior looks like?
-Return all emails within a day or two, keep your workspace quiet so others can focus, turn off your personal cell phone alerts at work, take personal calls away from your desk, and don’t wear anything scented at work.
+Return all emails within a day or two, tell people if you’re running behind on a project and will miss a deadline, and call into meetings on time from a quiet workspace.
 Aren’t all of these behaviors fairly obvious?
-Do I really need to people these are my expectations?
+Do I really need to tell people these are my expectations?
 Uh….yes, you do.

-If you don’t want employees dumping these challenges at their managers’ doors, help employees talk to each other.
+If you don’t want employees dumping these challenges on their managers, help employees talk to each other.

-- Schedule a meeting during which people working together can discuss the working environment they need to be satisfied and productive.
+Schedule a meeting during which people working together can discuss what they need from each other to be satisfied and productive.
 Then facilitate a discussion during which the group creates 5 – 7 behavior guidelines each person agrees to follow.

 Give each person in the group permission to talk to individuals who violate the guidelines.
 This is very, very important.
-For the most part, employees won’t tell a peer s/he is missing deadlines, gossiping, talking too loudly, has too many visitors at her desk, listens to music or videos without headphones, or is distracted with personal calls/texts.
+For the most part, employees won’t tell a peer s/he is missing deadlines, gossiping, or is distracted during meetings.
 People will suffer in silence and avoid the offender rather than speak up about the behaviors that frustrate them.

 Ask the group to grant each other permission to speak up when guidelines are violated.
 Giving each other permission to speak up will make future conversations possible – difficult but possible.
 Without permission and these agreed-upon behaviors in place, people will suffer in silence or talk about each other, not to each other.

-- Two weeks after making the list of guidelines, get the group together to review the list and make any necessary changes to it.
+Two weeks after making the list of guidelines, get the group together on a call to review the list, and make any necessary changes to it.
 Discuss behaviors that were omitted, aren’t realistic, and are realistic but aren’t being followed.